 Why is this important?

-On the other hand, if you live in the Southern Hemisphere, then you should make your solar light face True North for maximum sunlight exposure.
+On the other hand, if you live in the Southern Hemisphere, then you should make your solar lights face True North for maximum sunlight exposure.

-So, if you want to increase the number of hours your solar light lasts, then make sure to adjust your light’s direction.
+So, if you want to increase the number of hours your solar lights lasts, then make sure to adjust your light’s direction.